apache/spark/docs/sql-ref-number-pattern.md

 * The `try_to_char` function accepts an input decimal and a format string argument.
 It works the same as the `to_char` function except that it returns NULL instead of raising an error if the input decimal does not match the given number format.
+* All functions will fail if the given format string is invalid.

 ### Examples